Jaxydog/amethyst-colorizer/README.md

 There is also a command-line tool, which can be built locally by cloning this repository.

+Note that this must be compiled using only the `cli` feature.

 ```sh
 amethyst-colorizer [input] [..args]
 ```